-- Communications: The PIC18F87J11 Family incorporates a range of serial and parallel communication peripherals.
-These devices all include 2 independent Enhanced USARTs and 2 Master SSP modules, capable of both SPI and ICTM (Master and Slave) modes of operation.
-The devices also have a parallel port and can be configured to function as either a Parallel Master Port or as a Parallel Slave Port. - CCP Modules: All devices in the family incorporate two Capture/Compare/PWM (CCP) modules and three Enhanced CCP (ECCP) modules to maximize flexibility in control applications.
+• Communications: The PIC18F87J50 family incorporates a range of serial and parallel communication peripherals, including a fully featured Universal Serial Bus communications module that is compliant with the USB Specification Revision 2.0.
+This device also includes 2 independent Enhanced USARTs and 2 Master SSP modules, capable of both SPI and I2CTM (Master and Slave) modes of operation.
+The device also has a parallel port and can be configured to serve as either a Parallel Master Port or as a Parallel Slave Port.

+- CCP Modules: All devices in the family incorporate two Capture/Compare/PWM (CCP) modules and three Enhanced CCP modules to maximize flexibility in control applications.
 Up to four different time bases may be used to perform several different operations at once.
-Each of the three ECCP modules offers up to four PWM outputs, allowing for a total of 12 PWMs.
-The ECCPs also offer many beneficial features, including polarity selection, programmable dead time, auto-shutdown and restart, and Half-Bridge and Full-Bridge Output modes. - 10-Bit A/D Converter: This module incorporates programmable acquisition time, allowing for a channel to be selected and a conversion to be initiated without waiting for a sampling period, and thus, reducing code overhead. - Extended Watchdog Timer (WDT): This enhanced version incorporates a 16-bit prescaler, allowing an extended time-out range that is stable across operating voltage and temperature.
-See Section 27.0 "Electrical Characteristics" for time-out periods.
+Each of the three ECCPs offers up to four PWM outputs, allowing for a total of 12 PWMs.
+The ECCPs also offer many beneficial features, including polarity selection, programmable dead time, auto-shutdown and restart and Half-Bridge and Full-Bridge Output modes. - 10-Bit A/D Converter: This module incorporates programmable acquisition time, allowing for a channel to be selected and a conversion to be initiated without waiting for a sampling period, and thus, reducing code overhead. - Extended Watchdog Timer (WDT): This enhanced version incorporates a 16-bit prescaler, allowing an extended time-out range that is stable across operating voltage and temperature.
+See Section 28.0 "Electrical Characteristics" for time-out periods.